REAR ADMIRAL FRANCIS J. MEE

 U.S. NAVY, RETIRED

 Francis James Mee was born on August 11, 1899, in White Earth, Minnesota, son of the late Charles William and Alice Josephine (Spears) Mee.
 He attended public schools in Becker County, Minnesota, before his appointment in 1918, to the U.S. Naval Academy, Annapolis, Maryland, from the Ninth Congressional District.
-Graduated and commissioned Ensign on June 2, 1922, he subsequently attained the rank of Captain to date from April 1, 1943.
+Graduated and commissioned Ensign on June 2, 1922, he subsequently attained the rank of Captain April 1, 1943.
 (See Notes 1. and 2. below.)
 Mee retired (involuntarily) on June 30, 1952.
 He was advanced to Rear Admiral on the basis of combat citation.

 Following graduation from the Naval Academy in 1922, Mee joined the battleship USS TENNESSEE BB-43 serving as Junior Watch and Division Officer in the ship's Engineering Department.
 In November 1923 he transferred to the USS THOMPSON DD-305 serving there as Assistant Engineering Officer.
 Detached from that destroyer in June 1927, he returned to Annapolis, Maryland, for instruction in mechanical engineering at the Postgraduate School.
 He continued the course from February 1928 to September 1929, at Columbia University, New York, New York, where he received the degree of Master of Science.